benwang2/obsidian-f22/Rutgers/2022 Fall/352/Assignments/352 Problem Set 1.md

 ```
 f.
 What is an authoritative DNS server?
 ```
+An authoritative DNS server is a DNS server that handles all the DNS requests for a region.
 ```
 9. **Finding authority (3 points)**.
 Can you list a set of authoritative DNS servers for cs.princeton.edu?
 Explain how you arrived at the answer.
 <br>